ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/decision-trees.md

 graph.write_pdf("tree.pdf")
 ```

 Here is visualized decision tree.
+We can see that decision tree algorithm decided to split data on value 1.0058.
+What is less or equal 1.0058 is True and what is greater, is false.

 ![](/assets/decision-tree-simple.png)